Loading

 Opening and closing ceremonies

-The American Samoan delegation marched 156th out of 206 countries in the Parade of Nations within the opening ceremony, which was unusual as the nation usually marched toward the beginning of former opening ceremonies due to the nation's name starting with the letter A. This was put in place because the organizers of the Games decided to use the formal name of the nation and the kana system.
+The American Samoan delegation marched 156th out of 206 countries in the Parade of Nations within the opening ceremony, which was unusual as the nations usually march in alphabetic order, with American Samoan thus toward the beginning of former opening ceremonies.
+This was put in place because the organizers of the Games decided to use the formal name of the nation and the kana system.

 At the opening ceremony, all athletes and their coaches were present in the Parade of Nations, with weightlifter Tanumafili Jungblut and swimmer Tilali Scanlan as the flagbearers for the nation.
-The delegation wore red and black elei, with the men wearing black 'ie faitaga and the women wearing red and black puletasi.
+The delegation wore red and black elei; the men were dressed in black 'ie faitaga and the women were dressed in red and black puletasi.
 The flagbearers also wore red ulafala.

 At the closing ceremony, sprinter Nathan Crumpton was the designated flagbearer for the nation.